 You will be invited to a meeting where you will discuss:

 Aspirations: (Ambitions, Hopes & Dreams) What are your child’s ambitions hopes, wishes of achieving something?

 Needs: What are your child’s needs?
-The needs or your child will be related to main areas of needs as written in the SEND code of practice.
-To learn more about the main areas of need please read our article what is SEND?
+The needs of your child will be related to main areas of needs as written in the SEND code of practice.
+To learn more about the main areas of need please read our article What is SEND?